1337programming/webpack-browser-plugin/README.md

 module.exports = config;
 ```

-Note: For `webpack` browser-sync is being used, webpack-dev-server is just using a child process.
+Note: For `webpack`, `browser-sync` is being used.
+For `webpack-dev-server` a child process spawns the browser popup.
-Also ports get overwritten if specified in webpack.config.js for webpack-dev-server
+Also ports get overwritten if specified in webpack.config.js for webpack-dev-server.

 ### API
-* `port`: Port to run on **Default: 8080 <number>**
+* `port`: Port to run on. **Default: 8080 <number>**
 * `browser`: Browser to use. **Default: default <string|array>**